The benefits of quitting smoking

 In Canada, products to help you quit smoking come in two varieties.
 The first are nicotine replacement products, such as chewing pieces (gum), inhalers, lozenges, and patches, which are all available without a prescription.
 These products contain nicotine, and are used to prevent the withdrawal symptoms that occur in the first few days or weeks of stopping smoking, so that you can focus on learning about life as a non-smoker.
 When used properly, they can be a very effective tool in a quit smoking plan.
 Your pharmacist can recommend the right form for you.
 The second type of product are prescription medications, called bupropion (which works on certain chemicals in the brain) or varenicline (which is thought to work on receptors in the body), to help you stop smoking.
-You will need a prescription from your doctor to use either of these medications and it may not be suitable for all people.
-If you're ready to quit, you should talk to your doctor to find out which product is right for you.
+You will need a prescription from your doctor or pharmacist to use either of these medications and it may not be suitable for all people.
+If you're ready to quit, you should talk to your doctor or pharmacist to find out which product is right for you.

 Counselling and support groups